-This is our 8th annual progress report on the activities for our two orphanages in and around Nyaungshwe in Myanmar (Burma).
+This is our ninth progress report on our work for the two orphanages in and around Nyaungshwe in Myanmar (Burma).

 Activities in the Netherlands

-We are extremely thankful for all the support we received in 2009 from you and all other donors, small and large, private persons and commercial institutions, from churches and schools and others.
+We are extremely grateful for all the support we have received in 2010 from you and all other donors, large and small, from private persons and commercial institutions, from churches and schools and from others.

 Dear donators and interested readers, Landsmeer, February 2019.